Developer(s) – Compulsion Games

 Storyline – 6/10

 The story of Contrast follows a young girl named Didi, and her imaginary friend (the playable character) Dawn.
 Didi sneaks out of bed one night against her mother Kat’s wishes, to watch her mother perform as a cabaret singer at her local club, the Ghost Note.
 What follows is an unfolding of events chronicling the turbulent situation between Didi’s mother and father, and the serious financial and desperate situation Didi’s father Johnny has dropped himself in involving gangsters, ongoing debts and involvement with the mysterious and popular show business magician, Vincenzo.
 I found that the first part of the game was portrayed as extremely suspenseful and dramatic, but I felt as if it lost momentum during the second half, and it seemed to be much more tame and unfitting of its atmosphere, and for the most part, didn’t seem to be going anywhere.
 I was satisfied with the ending, but the events immediately leading up to it made me lose the initial interest I had in the plot.

 Originality – 6.5/10

-The shadow shifting mechanics made for a somewhat standout experience, and the puzzle solving is on a much more prominent level than in other 3D platformers, but for me, the short lifespan was far too much of a negative factor for me to able to label it as one of the greats.
-When Super Mario 64 was released, it set a trend, which as this game breaks it could be a reason why it stands out, but it does so for the wrong reason in my opinion.
+The shadow shifting mechanics made for a somewhat standout experience, and puzzle-solving is on a much more prominent level than in other 3D platformers, but for me, the short lifespan was far too much of a negative factor for me to able to label it as one of the greats.
+When Super Mario 64 was released, it set a trend, which as this game breaks, could be a reason why it stands out, but it does so for the wrong reason in my opinion.

-Overall, Contrast; whilst an extremely short-lived gaming experience, does have its good moments, and serves to maintain interest relatively well throughout.
-The story isn’t the most well though out within gaming, but it’s graphics and gameplay make it worth at most one playthrough.
+Overall, Contrast; whilst an extremely short-lived gaming experience, does have its good moments and serves to maintain interest relatively well throughout.
+The story isn’t the most well thought out within gaming, but it’s graphics and gameplay make it worth at most one playthrough.